andrewacashner/hearingfaithms/chapters/chapter-3.md

 Augustine is reflecting on language as a way to understand how Christ can be in his body the form of communication between God and humankind.[^Augustine-further-word]
-Human thought is transferred from one person's inner heart and mind to that of another by means of the external medium of the spoken voice.
+The spoken voice serves as the external medium through which human thought is transferred from one person's inner heart and mind to that of another.
 The body thus converts an inarticulate, abstract idea into a form that others can perceive through the physical act of hearing.
 The voice itself, then, is independent of the body; it transfers the idea